voBits/tob/README.md

 # What is the Roadmap for Gittex?
-+The Gittex Roadmap is maintained at https://Gittex.github.io/about/
+The Gittex Roadmap is maintained at https://gittex.github.io/about/